 The team found that leaving high school was associated with a decrease of seven minutes per day of moderate-to-vigorous physical activity.
 The decrease was larger for males than it was for females (a decrease of 16.4 minutes per day for men compared to 6.7 minutes per day for women).
 More detailed analysis revealed that the change is largest when people go to university, with overall levels of moderate-to-vigorous physical activity falling by 11.4 minutes per day.

 Three studies reported increases in body weight on leaving high school, though there were not enough studies to provide a mean weight increase.
-Two studies suggested that diets decrease in quality on leaving high school and one suggested the same on leaving university.
+Two studies suggested that diets decrease in quality upon leaving high school and one suggested the same upon leaving university.

 “Children have a relatively protected environment, with healthy food and exercise encouraged within schools, but this evidence suggests that the pressures of university, employment, and childcare drive changes in behavior which are likely to be bad for long-term health,” said Dr. Eleanor Winpenny from CEDAR and the MRC Epidemiology Unit at the University of Cambridge.